willhk10/RobotArm/README.md

 * Met at William's house again on Wednesday, March 17th.
 * Revised our GitHub and made sure it was up to date.
-* Programmed LCD Screen and Rotary Encoder.
+* Wired and programmed LCD Screen and rotary encoder.
 <img src="IMG_6394.jpg" width="700px" />

 # [BACK TO TOP](#RobotArm)